eyao600/Rapid-LLM/README.md

 ### 2. Hybrid (AstraSim needed)

-- **Accuracy:** More accurate; models congestion in transformer blocks only but roughly 2-3× slower.
+- **Accuracy:** More accurate; models congestion in transformer blocks only but roughly 2-3x slower.
-- **Execution:** DeepFlow executes the pipeline graph; AstraSim executes the transformer block graph.
+- **Execution:** RAPID-LLM executes the pipeline graph; AstraSim executes the transformer block graph.
 - **Configuration:**

 ```yaml